 Doctrine and practical application : The Holy Family

 - Each of us ought to be able to identify with the Holy Family in that Jesus, his mother, and his foster-father lived ordinary work, civic, and religious lives according to the conditions and customs of their time.
 Yet within this ordinariness, “Jesus was ‘obedient’ to his parents and . . . ‘increased in wisdom and in stature, and in favor with God and man’.”
 (CCC 531)

-- Can’t we do the same in our own milieu?
+- Doesn’t all this apply to us, too?
 We too have our own family, work, civic, and religious lives.
 We live them under conditions not usually of our choosing and surrounding by customs and a culture we have not created.

 - Jesus obeyed his parents and perfectly fulfilled the fourth commandment.
 This obedience on earth “was the temporal image of his filial obedience to his Father in heaven.”
 It also “announced and anticipated the obedience of Holy Thursday” when Jesus obeyed not his own human will but the will of the Father.
 Finally, by his ordinary obedience, Jesus was “restoring what the disobedience of Adam had destroyed.”
 (CCC 532)

 - Every time we obey legitimate authority, follow the moral law, do a job the right way, or in any other way conform our will to God’s will, we are being an image of Christ who did the will of the Father and undid the disobedience of Adam.
 So, every time we do the right thing, even down to tiny details, we don’t just do something good in itself, we are also moving in the right direction of being remade into the image of Christ.
 We are becoming like the New Adam, and unlike the Old Adam.

 - And, because we are co-redeemers with Christ, the good that we do in this way also to some degree restores “what the disobedience of Adam had destroyed.”